 My wife and I always taught our four children to understand danger.
 Twenty-two years ago, when my son was diagnosed with ASD, we didn’t have to teach him about the danger of living during a pandemic.
 Rather, we taught all of our children that they can control danger.
 We did this by by teaching them to swim, looking both ways when they cross a street and to always wear a seat belt when in a car.

 Today, even as our four children are now adults, we have to make sure they know the dangers of getting the virus.
-I worry that as my son seeks to protect himself from the dangers of contracting the virus, he is also giving up socializing with others (beyond a zoom or Facebook call), adjusting his routine, his work schedule is being impacted and making him more and more isolated than ever before.
+I’m worried that as my son seeks to protect himself from the dangers of contracting the virus, he is also giving up socializing with others (beyond a zoom or Facebook call), adjusting his routine, his work schedule is being impacted and making him more and more isolated than ever before.

 He knows he has to do without a lot of social contact to protect himself.
 But what happens when the pandemic ends?
 Will he have adjusted to a life where he is able to avoid social interactions, or will he be desperate for in-person social interaction again?
-Will he adjust to communicating with his brother and sisters and my wife and me again by going to family functions or will he want to be at those functions via a zoom call?
+Is he going to have to adjust to communicating with his brother and sisters and my wife and me again by going to family functions or will he want to be at those functions via a zoom call?
 Will he and I still be afraid to go to a NASCAR event where 75,000 people or more sit together?
 I don’t know.

 Fortunately, myHana will help both my son and me with answering a lot of questions we both have.
 It is a source of relevant information.
 It is a source of helpful advice to make me a better parent and a source of information that my son can use to best understand the changing world we are now living in.